MartinSivertsen/MartinSivertsen.github.io/README.md

-# MartinSivertsen.github.io
-Bachelor Webpage

-# **Physical Web Toy**
+#**Physical Web Toy**
-## **Bluetooth Smart Controlled Car**
+##**Bluetooth Smart Controlled Car**

-This is a bachelor thesis dine by four students at The Norwegian University of Science of Technology
+This project is a bachelor thesis done by four students at Electrical Engineering at The Norwegian University of Science of Technology.